Spa Covers Frequently Asked Questions

 Not necessarily.
 Chose the spa cover based upon your spa’s scenario.
 What type of climate do you have?
 Do you have a cover lifter on the spa?
 You are getting older, do you have to manually remove the cover by hand?
 Thicker spa covers are heavier and may cause problems when removing/ replacing.over.

 Density of the foam and the taper are the most important things to consider about the foam core.
 The higher the density, the higher the insulation.
 If the foam doesn’t have a decent taper it will puddle and take on water weight.
 The 5″ and 6″ spa covers available today still use the 2″ taper but they do it with a thicker cover (and it is heavier).
 A question that comes to mind: do these 5″ and 6″ covers do anything different when it comes to sewing the cover together or are they same as the lighter spa covers?
 This will make a difference n the long run.
-The heavier cover will be dropped, dragged across the deck / cement, and will be more likely to tear due to its own weight especially when the vinyl becomes older and the foam has retained water wight.
+Due to its weight, the heavier cover will be dropped, dragged across the deck/cement.
+It is more likely to tear, especially when the vinyl becomes older and the foam retains moisture.
 Buy a spa cover that best fits your needs, NOT what the cover company tells you is the best!